5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/xr-player-android.md

 This section assumes [adb](https://developer.android.com/tools/adb) is installed on the machine, and an Android device with [developer options and USB debugging](https://developer.android.com/studio/debug/dev-options#enable) enabled is connected.

 The project requires Unity 3D 2022.3 with both Android and iOS support modules installed.
+Note that Android API version is set to 26 with NDK 28.0.12674087.

 While this guide assumes a Windows environment with a git-bash terminal (eg. to run shell scripts), the same instructions apply to other platoforms.